slowernews/wisdom-tldr/README.md

 > *'The whole of science is nothing more than a refinement of everyday thinking.'*

+> *'To do science is to search for repeated patterns, not simply to accumulate the facts.' -- Robert MacArthur*

 > *'Science is a wonderful thing if one does not have to earn one's living at it.'*

+> *'The most exciting phrase to hear in science is not 'Eureka!' but 'That's funny...' -- Isaac Asimov*

 > *'Technological progress is like an ax in the hands of a pathological criminal.'*

 > *'A rebel of God hates the family, loves the state, and comes up with endless excuses and rationalizations to dismiss their actions.'*

+> *'Men never do evil so cheerfully and completely as when they do it from religious conviction.' -- Blaise Pascal*